DomiKamu/OhmerPrems/README.md

-**VCV RACK V1.0:** OhmerPrems modules (for now QuadPercs module) are (is) **almost finished for VCV Rack v1.0.0**.
-This plugin will be available in couple of days (probably June 22 or 23) for OhmerPrems members.
-Free version is available for Windows platform (see "Releases").
+**VCV RACK V1.0:** OhmerPrems modules (for now QuadPercs module) are (is) available for VCV Rack v1.0.0 (Windows for now).
+Full version will be available in couple of days (I hope June 22 or 23) for OhmerPrems members.
+Free version is available for Windows platform (see "Releases" tab, lastest release).
 OhmerPrems members will receive an email for download (many thanks in advance for your patience!)

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)

-*OhmerPrems* is both Premium (for suscribers) and free plugin/modules, designed for VCV Rack v0.6.x **and now v1.0.0**.
+*OhmerPrems* is both Premium (for suscribers) and free plugin/modules, designed for VCV Rack v0.6.x **and new v1.0.0!**.

-Actually *OhmerPrems* plugin is containing **QuadPercs** module.
+Actually *OhmerPrems* plugin is containing **QuadPercs** module only.
+More modules are under consideration.

 ![QuadPercs - All models](./doc/images/QPCS_all_models.png)
 (this image comes from VCV Rack v1.0.0)

-Some YouTube videos, here:
+Some YouTube videos (made from VCV Rack v0.6), here:

 [QuadPercs module presentation/tutorial from my YouTube channel (English, 1080p, 13 min.)](https://youtu.be/7e7qjuJyDj0)